vapoursynth/vapoursynth/doc/functions/loadpluginavs.rst

    each overload a different name.

    Note that if you are really insane you can load Avisynth's VirtualDub plugin loader and use VirtualDub plugins as well.
+Function overloads are very common when dealing with VirtualDub.

    Beware of Python's escape character, this will fail::